Bira/octopus-carnival/_posts/2023-10-08-hacking-without-hackers.md

 make them feel like the support cast of someone else's story.

 All of this is subjective, which makes it even trickier.
-Your group's fun will be hurt if they _feel_ either of those scenarios is the case, even if it's not in terms of hard numbers.
+Your group's fun will be hurt if they _feel_ either of those scenarios is happening, even if the math is well-balanced.

 A remote hacker removes most of the risk.
 They're in communication with the group, and they can do the jobs covered by their niche, but any other challenge